SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> let bDescription = b.simpleDescription
     << // bDescription : String = "A simple structure (adjusted)"

+.. admonition:: Experiment

+   Write an enumeration ``SimpleEnumeration`` which also conforms to this protocol.

 Notice the use of ``mutating`` in the declaration of ``SimpleStruct`` to mark a struct method that modifies the struct.
 It is not needed in the declaration of ``SimpleClass``